 - Search for Network adapter, and when you find it right click it and choose Uninstall.

-- After you’ve restarted your computer, go to Device Manager again and click Scan for hardware changes button.
+- After you’ve restarted your computer, go to Device Manager again and click the Scan for hardware changes button.

 - Doing this will reinstall the default network drivers.

 You’ll need to use another device to download the latest network drivers for your motherboard.
 After downloading the drivers transfer them to your Windows 10 computer and follow the above steps.

 If you don’t want the hassle of searching for drivers on your own, you can use a tool that will do this for you automatically.